codebug-tech/week-9-A/README.md

 countNum([1, 2, 3, 2, 2, 1, 6], 6);
 => 1
 ```
-2. Write a **FUNCTION** called `ninetyNineBottles` that console.logs the lyrics to [99 Bottles of Beer on the Wall](http://www.99-bottles-of-beer.net/lyrics.html).
+2. Write a function called `ninetyNineBottles` that console.logs the lyrics to [99 Bottles of Beer on the Wall](http://www.99-bottles-of-beer.net/lyrics.html).
 Hint: You should loop, but don't use an array.
 3. Write a function called `buildATree` that takes in a number `n` and console.logs a tree made of `n` rows of asterisks.
 For example:
 ```
 buildATree(3);